 For example, let’s say you signed a reaffirmation agreement on your car loan.
 By doing so, you committed to keep making your payments on the car loan.
 But what if you realize keeping up the payments is going to be harder than you thought?
 Or what if your family is growing and you need a bigger vehicle?
 Having positive equity in your current vehicle is the best way to ensure you can get a new loan to buy your next car, but even then there is no guarantee.
 You’ve been making your loan payments and thinking your credit is improving, but if the lender has not been reporting those payments to the credit bureaus, your credit score might be worse than it was before the bankruptcy!
 And, as mentioned earlier, if you have negative equity in the car, a lender could require you to cover 50% to 100% of the balance of the loan before they will consider giving you a new loan with better terms.

 As you can see, this aspect of bankruptcy that’s about property exemptions and reaffirmation agreements can become complex if you have a lot of different kinds of property.
 You have to figure out which of the two different California exemption schemes is the right one for you, and then also determine if you should do a reaffirmation on your current car loan.
-This is why Day One recommends you work with one of the bankruptcy attorneys we know will treat you right .
-And if you need to replace your current vehicle after filing bankruptcy, Day One is your best choice for bankruptcy car loans.
-Our process is fast and gets incredible results for you.
+This is why Day One recommends you work with experienced bankruptcy attorneys.
+And if you need to replace your current vehicle after filing bankruptcy, keep Day One in mind for bankruptcy car loans.
+Our process is fast and gets results for you.
 Contact us for more information or start our online application now!

 At Day One Credit we are experts at finding the best possible bankruptcy car loans in order to help our customers purchase high-quality used cars.
 We are not lawyers, we do not give legal advice, and nothing we say should be taken as legal advice.
 Your first step in anything related to bankruptcy should always be seeking the advice and counsel of a qualified bankruptcy attorney.